craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open a new browser tab.
 Browse to **https://LODSAXXXXXX.sharepoint.com/sites/marketing**.

-1. Select **Not following** and wait for the link to change to "Following".
+1. Select **Not following** and wait for the link to change to “Following”.

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

 1. Open a new browser tab.
 Browse to **https://LODSAXXXXXX.sharepoint.com/sites/marketing**.
 Sign in as **Catherine**.

-   This should fail.
+   This will fail.
 Catherine’s account is blocked (from a previous lab).

+1. Close Edge.

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.